c0c0n3/kitt4sme/arch/intro/platform.md

 overall quality of service (e.g. performance).
 Communicating parties have no knowledge of intermediaries.

+#### Open standards and interoperability
+Services have to exchange information in order to perform KITT4SME workflow tasks.
+For data to be exchanged and processed meaningfully, services have to agree on data formats and semantics as well as on a communication mechanism.
+The KITT4SME platform adopts open communication and data standards to foster service interoperability.

+As noted earlier grounding service API design on REST principles ensures a standard, uniform communication mechanism among services and facilitates the creation of new services by combining existing ones.
+Furthermore, KITT4SME embraces the NGSI standard to develop ontologies for IoT data.
+Standard data models address the variation in type and nature of IoT data, providing a homogeneous view of the data which platform services can process in a uniform fashion.

 #### Separation of concerns
 The KITT4SME platform mesh implements a network of intermediaries to transparently route and balance service traffic, secure communication